guimorg/hypothesis-testing-R/README.md

 One thing you could do would be installing [Anaconda](https://docs.anaconda.com/anaconda/install/) that will provide you most of the tools you need (especially if you're working in a Windows machine), but you can install it as you want.

-## Statistical Tests

-You will find more information on the notebooks provided in this repository, but we are going to see how to use the following tests:

 ## References

 These are some references used when writing this material and can also be used for further exploration of these techniques: